-(1) Other operating income includes: Net gain on foreign exchange transactions, Net gain from associates, Net gain on derivatives held for trading and Net gain from exchange difference.
+- (1) Other operating income includes: Net gain on foreign exchange transactions, Net gain from associates, Net gain on derivatives held for trading and Net gain from exchange difference. - (2) Other operating expenses includes: Acquisition cost and Association in participation.

 The improvement of 650 bps and 250 bps in the efficiency ratio YoY and YTD respectively was primarily due to: